product-ride/hql-tag/README.md

 ## hql-tag

 `hql-tag` is a Hasura specific wrapper over `graphql-tag`.
 In Hasura GraphQL backend, we can query data with arguments directly without adding to backend schema using `where` argument and sort data using `order_by` argument.
-However, in a real-world query involving multiple `where` conditions on multiple arguments, the query starts is not that readable.
+However, in a real-world query involving multiple `where` conditions on multiple arguments, the queries are not that readable.

 `hql-tag` solves this issue by providing shorthand way of writing `where` and `order_by` arguments.

-[DEMO] (https://codesandbox.io/s/hardcore-tdd-d9o1s?file=/src/App.js) - Link to codesandbox to compare and play around with `graphql-tag` & `hql-tag`
+[DEMO](https://codesandbox.io/s/hardcore-tdd-d9o1s?file=/src/App.js) - Link to codesandbox to compare and play around with `graphql-tag` & `hql-tag`

 > Note: This library works fine with all the GraphQL Client frameworks that works with `graphql-tag`.